 Case Study: Transitioning from Waterfall into Agile

 In refining our clients’ businesses for enhanced business agility, we’ve often butted heads with implementing Agile processes into established Waterfall methods.
+This was the case for our Energy client working on projects in hydroelectric power.
 For this particular project – referred to as “Project X” for confidentiality – we struggled with the typical challenges of using Agile in Waterfall projects.
 However, after the headaches were said and done, Agile practices were able to address the inefficiencies of Waterfall methodologies.
 It was proven to be more efficient in completing tasks and tracking work, driving the completion of key deliverables.

 Often, we’re faced with the question, “Is Agile better than Waterfall?”
 Like a lot of answers in life, it’s both concise and needs further elaboration: it depends.